kaser041/TV-Program-Plan-Frequency/README.md

 Retrieve the TV shows ordered by frequency for the specified date.

 **Parameters:**
 - `date`: The date for which the TV shows are to be retrieved.
-Format: `YYYY-MM-DD`.
+Format: `yyyy-MM-dd`.

 **Example:**
 GET /frequencyOrderedShows/2024-03-15